leddoo/kibi/main.md

             - pass an extra tuple with names.
             - the last `len(name_tuple)` args are kw args.
     - vm api.
-    - lztf.
-        - run validations on lztf.
-        - remove (release mode) checks of register & constant use.
-        - consider "infinite" registers.
-            - the 256 registers thing is technically a vm impl detail.
-                - can support more stack values by having special copy instruction.
-                - and may change a lot, when adding value types.
-            - only downside: vm has to allocate registers ~ perf.
-                - hmm is probably a good idea actually: typed bytecode.
-                - much simpler (for analysis) if registers have constant types.
-                - but that would prevent cross type register allocation.
-                - so would want vm to do reg-alloc anyway, once go typed.

 - function calls.